ConesaLab/courses-SQANTI_verse/README.md

 The output files are stored in the directory `results/basic_sqanti3/course`.
 In this directory, you will find a few files and directories.
 The most important ones are:

 - `course_corrected.gtf`: The corrected GTF file.
 This file contains the parsed input isoforms, eliminating malformed lines from the GTF and correcting possible errors from the isoforms if they were given as a fasta files.
-This files will be the ones used by other SQANTI3 modules, rather than the original input files.

 - `course_corrected.fasta`: The corrected fasta file.
 This file contains the parsed input isoforms, eliminating malformed lines from the GTF and correcting possible errors from the isoforms if they were given as a fasta files.
-This files will be the ones used by other SQANTI3 modules, rather than the original input files.
+The sequence for the isoforms is directly taken from the reference genome (thus eliminating possible SNPs).
+These files will be the ones used by other SQANTI3 modules, rather than the original input files.

 - `course_corrected.genePred`: The corrected transcriptome in genePred format, since some steps of SQANTI3 require this format for compatibility with the orthogonal data.

 - `course_corrected.gtf.cds.gff`: This file is a version of the corrected gtf that includes the predicted CDS regions.
 This file will be only produced if the option `--skipORF` is not included.